 26 (34) Flags.
-From the sale and from the storage, consumption, or other use in this state of

-27 United States, Rhode Island or POW-MIA flags.
+From the sale and from the storage, consumption, or other use in this state of 27 United States, Rhode Island or POW-MIA flags.

-(35) Motor vehicle and adaptive equipment to certain veterans.
-From the sale of a motor vehicle and adaptive equipment to and for the use of a veteran with a service-connected loss of or the loss of use of a leg, foot, hand, or arm, or any veteran who is a double amputee, whether service connected or not.
-The motor vehicle must be purchased by and especially equipped for use by the qualifying veteran.
+28 (35) Motor vehicle and adaptive equipment to certain veterans.
+From the sale of a motor 29 vehicle and adaptive equipment to and for the use of a veteran with a service-connected loss of or 30 the loss of use of a leg, foot, hand, or arm, or any veteran who is a double amputee, whether 31 service connected or not.
+The motor vehicle must be purchased by and especially equipped for 32 use by the qualifying veteran.
 Certificate of exemption or refunds of taxes paid is granted under rules or regulations that the tax administrator may prescribe.

-(36) Textbooks.
-From the sale and from the storage, use, or other consumption in this state of textbooks by an "educational institution", as defined in subdivision (18) of this section, and any educational institution within the purview of § 16-63-9(4), and used textbooks by any purveyor.
+33 state of textbooks by an "educational institution", as defined in subsection (18) of this section, and any educational institution within the purview of § 16-63-9(4), and used textbooks by any purveyor.